Table of contents

-In New Mexico, licensed medical marijuana patients and their caregivers can grow up to 16 cannabis plants legally, with only four mature at any given time.
+In New Mexico, licensed medical marijuana patients and their caregivers can legally grow up to 16 cannabis plants, with only four mature at any given time.

 In Oklahoma, medical marijuana patients can grow up to six mature cannabis plants and six seedlings in their homes.

 In Oregon, it’s legal for adults 21 and older to grow up to four cannabis plants for personal use, whether recreational or medicinal.
 Caregivers may grow up to eight cannabis plants, but only six can be mature at any given time.

 In Rhode Island, medical cannabis patients and caregivers may cultivate up to 12 plants and seedlings indoors in their homes.

 In Vermont, adult residents may grow a maximum of nine cannabis plants at once, with no more than two plants mature at any given time.

 In Virginia, adults at least 21 may grow up to four plants per household (not per person) according to specific requirements.

 In Washington, medical marijuana patients with a physician’s recommendation — but not a medical marijuana card — can grow up to four plants.
 That number increases to six plants with a valid medical marijuana card from the state, but residents can grow up to 15 plants with authorization from a physician.

 In Washington D.C., adults older than 21 may grow six cannabis plants for recreational use, with three plants at maturity and three as seedlings.
 No more than 12 total plants are allowed if multiple adults reside in one home.
 Medical marijuana patients are not permitted to grow their cannabis plants legally.